-[Insert event name] will be one of a wide variety of events held around Tasmania, as part of Mental Health Week from the 9-16 October 2021.
+[Insert event name] will be one of a wide variety of events held around Tasmania, as part of Mental Health Week from the 4-12 October 2025.

-Mental health issues affect more than one in five Australians every year, so it is important to encourage Tasmanian's to stop and think about their mental wellbeing.
+Mental health issues affect more than one in five Australians every year, so it is important to encourage Tasmanians to stop and think about their mental wellbeing.
 Mental Health Week creates an opportunity for people to think about the ways in which we can enhance our social and emotional wellbeing by building our personal resilience and support networks.

-The 2021 theme, 'Awareness, Belonging, Connection', aims to encourage everyone to support each other to look after and maintain their own mental health as they would their physical health.
-[Insert a sentence about how your event reflects the theme 'Awareness' Belonging, Connection'.]
+The 2025 theme, 'Appreciate the little things', aims to encourage everyone to support each other to look after and maintain their own mental health as they would their physical health.
+[Insert a sentence about how your event reflects the theme 'Appreciate the little things'.]